 Please welcome Young Adult Fantasy Fiction author, Lizzy Ford, who has graciously written this guest post for WritingNovelsThatSell.com.
 In this column, Lizzy is sharing her Top 10 Tips for Writing What's Hot in Young Adult Fantasy Fiction.
-Lizzy released ten books in 2011 and intends to release another ten in 2012, including two more YA series.
+Lizzy released 20 books in two years.
 Whew!
 Let's learn what this Writing Whirlwind has to say about writing and promoting YA Fantasy . . .

 Young Adult Fantasy: 10 Tips for Writing What's HOT!

 Young Adult fantasy fiction is hot right now – no one will disagree with this statement!
 As the author of the unexpectedly popular Rhyn Trilogy, I’ve been asked a few times: what’s the secret to tapping into this insane market?
 There are a few secrets, some of which deal with the YA audience and some of which are geared towards general marketing.

 There are thousands of writers trying to be the next Stephanie Myers.
 Vampires are in every other book, on the television, in movies.
 Rather than hopping on this bandwagon, write something different.
 There is less competition with the thousands of authors writing vampire books and second, your book is more likely to be remembered by the readers.
 Readers of Twilight and Harry Potter want to find the next great thing.
 Show them through original ideas and characters.

 The hottest selling YA books are series.
 The series model gives you, the author, more time to find and connect with your YA audience while giving readers a reason to reach out to you about your next fantasy fiction book.

 3. Go to your readers.